maxisacson/flowmax/README.md

 A python library to generate latex code for flow charts.

-Max Isacson, max.isacson@cern.ch, tikz stuff by Johan Asplund, johan.asplund@math.uu.se
+Max Isacson, max.isacson@cern.ch, tikz stuff by Johan Asplund, johan.asplund@math.uu.se.

 Usage
 -----
-Create a file 'myfile.fm' or something.
-In it define you nodes, for example:
+Create a file `myfile.fm` or something.
+In it define your nodes, for example:
 ```
 node 0 {Start here} symbol start connect 1;
 node 1 {Yes or No?} symbol query {Yes}{No} connect 2,3;